Featured in the July 26th Edition of Terry Thornton's "Harvest from the Blog Garden" at Hill Country of Monroe County, Mississippi.

 *Do you take a summer vacation?
 Where do you normally go, and what kinds of activities do you do there?
 We have two or three places we usually visit during the summer.
 The first is Deer Lake just west of here in Lincoln County, Washington, in the scabland country.
 It's desolate, semi-arid, and very beautiful in its unique way (here's an example).
-We tent camp with my husband's family, usually for the weekend, although they tend to stay longer.
+We tent camp with my children's father's family, usually for the weekend, although they tend to stay longer.
 It generally gets to 100*+ during the day and down into the 40s at night!
 There are rattlesnakes, cattle, and coyotes.
 It's like living in the Wild West!
 We have to tote in water and the only facilities are an outhouse.
-But it's a Midkiff tradition going back to when my father-in-law was a boy.
+But it's a Midkiff tradition going back to when my children's paternal grandfather was a boy.
 I missed it this last weekend, because of genealogy computer classes and some commitments on my side of the family.

 The second place we go to is a resort at one of the Little Pend Oreille (pond duh RAY) Lakes up north in Stevens County.
 We rent a cabin and stay for about a week, usually in mid to late summer.
-Often my husband's brother's family also vacations with us.
+Often my children's uncle's family also vacations with us.
 We have lots of good times and memories of practical jokes, water fights, and late night games of Balderdash!
 See pix here.

 *What is your favorite summer holiday, and why?
 I love the Fourth because we get to spend time with my parents at their beautiful log cabin up north.
 They always have a barbeque and extended family, plus half their church (it seems!) are invited.
 Then we come back to Spokane and watch the city fireworks show from the campus of Gonzaga University.